Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Explicit computations

 \subsection{The case $n=6$.}

 For $6$-point metrics we employed two approaches.
 First, we computed the number of chambers of the arrangement $\CA{6}$ using the \texttt{julia} module \texttt{CountingChambers.jl} \cite{BEK23}.
-This is an arrangement in $\R^{15}$ with a $6$-dimensional lineality space consisting of $105$ hyperplanes, see \Cref{prop:size_wn}.
-We found that this arrangement has $6,677,863,200$ chambers (this agrees by the above discussion with the number of combinatorial types of generic KRW polytopes).
+This is an arrangement in $\R^{15}$ consisting of $105$ hyperplanes with a $6$-dimensional lineality space, see \Cref{prop:size_wn}.
+We found that $\CA{6}$ has $6,677,863,200$ chambers.

 As explained in~\Cref{sec:triangulations}, the generic KRW polytopes correspond exactly to certain regular triangulations of $RP^0_n$, the (full) root polytope together with the origin, see \Cref{RootTriangulations}.
-Jörg Rambau computed all symmetric regular triangulations of $RP^0_6$ up to symmetry using the latest version of his software \texttt{TOPCOM}~\cite{ Ram23}.
-There are exactly $25,224$ such triangulations.
-This number therefore agrees with the number of combinatorial types of KRW polytopes of $6$-point metrics up to the action of the symmetry group $S_6$.
+Jörg Rambau computed that there are $17,695,320$ symmetric central regular triangulations of $RP^0_6$ using the latest version of his software \texttt{TOPCOM}~\cite{Ram23}.
+This count agrees by the above discussion with the number of labeled combinatorial types of generic KRW polytopes.
+Up to symmetry, there are exactly $25,224$ such triangulations.
+This number therefore agrees with the number of KRW polytopes of $6$-point metrics up to the action of the symmetry group $S_6$.
 We record both statements in the following theorem.

-\begin{theorem} There are exactly $6,677,863,200$ combinatorial types of generic KRW polytopes corresponding to $6$-point metrics.
+\begin{theorem} There are exactly $17,695,320$ labeled combinatorial types of generic KRW polytopes corresponding to $6$-point metrics.
 Under the action of the symmetric group $S_6$ these polytopes come in $25,224$ orbits. \end{theorem}